International Student Services: Newly Admitted Students

 All international students are required to purchase the State University of New York Health Insurance Policy.
 We do not accept applications for a waiver of the insurance requirement.

 The United States system of medical care may be different from that of your home country.
 In the U.S., you must pay for medical services yourself.
 There is no national health insurance and you cannot afford to be without medical insurance.
 For this reason, the College requires all full-time students and strongly urges all dependents to purchase the SUNY student health insurance in order to provide you with adequate medical insurance.

 Most insurance policies purchased abroad are not comparable to the SUNY New Paltz insurance policy and do not provide adequate medical coverage.
-The health_insurance_2015_2016 covers pre-existing conditions and provides a comprehensive range of medical services up to U.S. $200,000 including emergency care, diagnostic tests, and hospitalization.
+The University Health Insurance 2018 - 2019 covers pre-existing conditions and provides a comprehensive range of medical services including emergency care, diagnostic tests, and hospitalization.